 - Suitability: 5 years and up Beginner to adavced

-As a bass player he regularly performs in a variety of contexts, playing in orchestras and chamber ensembles as well as rock, jazz and folk groups.
+As a bass player, he regularly performs in a variety of contexts, playing in orchestras and chamber ensembles as well as rock, jazz and folk groups.
 As a composer, Simon has had works performed extensively around New Zealand, in the UK, Austria, Estonia, Romania, Bulgaria,Turkey, Lithuania, and Korea, as well as in the United States.
 Education is an important aspect of Simon’s musical life, and he often combines this interest with his composing practice.
-In 2018 he was commission to write Infinity Mirror for Arohanui Strings together with Orchestra Wellington.
+In 2018 he was commissioned to write Infinity Mirror for Arohanui Strings together with Orchestra Wellington.

 As a teacher Simon draws on a number of teaching philosophies, particularly Paul Harris’ concept of ‘simultaneous learning’, with each lesson tailored to the individual student’s needs.
 Having performed and written music for a variety of contexts, he understands that there is not just one way to make music and believes in a holistic approach emphasising music as a communal activity.
 Formal elements like sight-reading, analysis and technique are taught in combination with improvisation, aural skills, and musicianship, providing providing a nuanced appreciation of musical style while also building fundamental skills which create a well-rounded musician.